I Am Not Alone

 Any young client transitioning from pediatric-to-adult care, from 18 – 25 years of age diagnosed with Sickle Cell Disease (SCD) in the form of: SS, SC, SD, or Sickle Beta Thalassemia.

-Summer Camp – Ages 6 to 16 Double H Hole in the Woods Ranch
+Ages 6 to 16 Double H Hole in the Woods Ranch

-Every year, our families our encouraged to allow their children to attend the Double H Ranch summer camp, located at Lake Luzerne, NY.
+Every year, our families are encouraged to allow their children to attend the Double H Ranch summer camp, located at Lake Luzerne, NY.
 The Double H Ranch, co-founded by Charles R. Wood and Paul Newman, provides specialized programs and year-round support for children and their families, dealing with life-threatening illnesses.

 All children are under the watchful care of fully trained staff 24/7 – including doctors, nurses, and camp counselors.
-A fully equipped med-clinic is on site with a general hospital within 10 minutes of the camp.
+A fully equipped med-clinic is on-site with a general hospital within 10 minutes of the camp.
 Our children are transported to-and-from camp by our Executive Director and treated to 5 days of food and fun at no cost to our families.

-"Client Family Day" - A day of Food and Fun for Families!
+A day of Food and Fun for Families!